noimage

 S. H. Raza

-His works are mainly abstracts in oil or acrylic, with a very rich use of colour, replete with icons from Indian cosmology as well as its philosophy.
-His work evolved from experimenting with currents of Western Modernism in the 1940s by painting expressionistic landscapes and townscapes, inspired in part by the bucolic countryside of rural France to more abstract landscapes of the mind eventually incorporating elements of Tantrism from Indian scriptures.
+His works mainly consist of abstracts in oil or acrylic, with a very rich use of colour, replete with icons from Indian cosmology as well as its philosophy.
+His work evolved from experimenting with currents of Western Modernism in the 1940s, by painting expressionist landscapes and townscapes inspired in part by the bucolic countryside of rural France, to more abstract landscapes of the mind eventually incorporating elements of Tantrism from Indian scriptures.
 These landscapes were characterised by gestural brushstrokes and impasto application of paint.

-By the 1970s, Raza had grown increasingly restless with his own work and wanted to find a new direction.
-His trips to India made him study Indian culture more closely, resulting in the ‘Bindu’, which signified his rebirth as a painter in 1980.
-‘Bindu’ represented the centre of creation and existence progressing towards forms and colour as well as energy, sound, space and time.
+For Raza, the ‘Bindu’ marked his arrival, by making an icon that was universal in form and rooted in the nation.
+It afforded multiple associations and meanings, representing the centre of creation and existence progressing towards forms and colour as well as energy, sound, space, and time.
 It took his work deeper and brought in his new-found Indian vision ethnography.

-He later added newer dimensions with the inclusion of themes around the Tribhuj or Triangle which bolstered Indian concepts of space and time, as well as that of ‘prakritipurusha‘-the female and the male energy.
-Raza said his work was his own inner experience and involvement with the mysteries of nature and form which he expressed in colour, line, space and light.
-His work took another leap in 2000, when he began to express his deepened insights and thoughts on Indian spirituality and created works around the Kundalini, Nagas and the Mahabharat.
+He later added newer dimensions with the inclusion of themes around the ‘Tribhuj’ or Triangle, which bolstered Indian concepts of space and time, as well as that of ‘prakriti-purusha’ – the female and male energy.
+Raza said his work was his own inner experience and involvement with the mysteries of nature and form which he expressed in colour, line, space, and light.
+His work took another leap in 2000, when he began to express his deepened insights and thoughts on Indian spirituality and created works around the ‘Kundalini’, ‘Nagas’ and the ‘Mahabharat’.
 He returned to India in 2010.

 Photo Album